Stroman, Gurriel lead Blue Jays over Red Sox 6-1

+BOSTON (AP) — Lourdes Gurriel Jr. came strolling out of Toronto’s clubhouse to an interview area wearing a wrestling-belt lookalike with a big smile on his face.

+The Blue Jays give one to their position player of the game and another to their pitcher to wear.
+It’s easy to figure out who had the other one when they made their way out of town.

-BOSTON (AP) — Marcus Stroman pitched six shutout innings, Lourdes Gurriel Jr. had three hits and threw out a runner at the plate, and the Toronto Blue Jays beat the Boston Red Sox 6-1 Sunday.
+Marcus Stroman pitched six shutout innings, Gurriel Jr. had three hits and threw out a runner at the plate, and the Blue Jays beat the Boston Red Sox 6-1 Sunday.

+“We do one for a pitcher and another for a hitter,” said Stroman, wearing his while chatting with Blue Jays fans before he walked to the team bus.

+Stroman showed his own joy earlier when he fanned Eduardo Núñez, the final batter he faced.

 Danny Jansen hit a two-run single and Eric Sogard a solo homer for the Blue Jays, who won the final two games of the three-game series.
 Rowdy Tellez added two hits and scored twice.